 Referrals have the most immediate monetary value for your business.
 B2C companies are masters at the referral game, awarding the referrer credit to their account or even monetary rewards.

 B2B referrals are trickier.
 B2B purchases tend to be more expensive than B2C, involving multiple stakeholders and a longer sales process.

 So your customer likely has to do some selling upfront to feel comfortable sending a contact's information to you.

 It's not impossible to get this right, but offering your customer something valuable enough to incentivize them to do this work on your behalf is crucial.

 "Get in your customer's head, figure out what matters to them, and make sure that you've got a good exchange of value," Aquilante says.
 "They're offering you something of very high value if they're referring your business, and you've got to offer something in return."

 4. Upsells and Cross-sells

 A note from our lawyers: These results contain estimates by HubSpot and are intended for informational purposes only.
 As past performance does not guarantee future results, the estimates provided in this report may have no bearing on, and may not be indicative of, any returns that may be realized through participation in HubSpot's offerings.

-Aside from promoting your brand and bringing you business, your customers are themselves a source of net new revenue, if you have multiple products or services.
+Aside from promoting your brand and bringing you business, your customers are also a source of net new revenue if you have multiple products or services.
 Your customer team is your not-so-secret weapon in unlocking this revenue.

-Growth has always been hard.
-If you’re just starting out, it’s hard to imagine ever competing with the top companies in your industry.
+Growth has always been challenging.
+If you're just starting, it's hard to imagine ever competing with the top companies in your industry.